fippyTheSnail/hello-world/readme.txt

-This is the first artifact of the hello-world repository, created as part of a node.js exercise.
+This is the first artifact of the hello-world repository, created as part of a node.js exercise

+Here are some more lines..